grauds/clematis.doc/docs/clematis-explained/data-querying/money-tracker.md

 ## The Hypermedia Service

 There is a special service `HateoasResourceService` for Hateoas resource which understands `Resource` decorators of entity classes and provides a wide range of related functions for handling Hypermedia links.
-Application services described above have just inject and use it in a typesafe manner as the class is generic.
+Application injects service described above and uses it in a typesafe manner as the class is generic.
 For example:

 ````typescript title="libs/shared-components/src/lib/service/accounts.service.ts"
 import {